Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ## VM import and export

-Xen Orchestra can import and export VM's in XVA format (XenServer format) or import OVA files (OVF1 format).
+CloudVisor can import and export VM's in XVA format (XenServer format) or import OVA files (OVF1 format).

 :::tip
 We support OVA import from VirtualBox.
 Feel free to report issues with OVA from other virtualization platforms.